timofeysie/satisfactory/README.md

 One solution would be to leave the old actions there until the new ones are done.
 We could leave a not at the end pointing this out.
 Or just move on to the next.

+After this, section notes were created in the docs directory.
+The idea was to create a bare bones list of scaffolding commands and changes made to allow for a fast upgrade next time.
+The scaffolding commands are an easy part, but the changes made to the files to create all the functionality is not really worth it.
+The course already does that.

+The scaffolding commands could be used when for example doing a technical test where a mature framework must be quickly setup to then address some key business logic.

 ### 14 - NgRx Selectors & 15 - Add Products NgRx Feature Module